tmikeschu/career-development-curriculum/module_four/cold_outreach_ii.md

 When creating a completely new relationship, here are some tips:

 * No Turing/gSchool/HA alumni
-* Prefer to avoid companies where alums are working
+* Try to avoid companies where alums are working
 * Someone you've met but not worked with is OK
 * Where are alumni already working?
 Here is a quick list (but not exhaustive) of companies that you should skip: